maxs-kan/InterpretableNeuroDL/README.md

-# Interpretable Deep Learning for Pattern Recognition in Brain Differences Between Men and Women
+# Interpretation of 3D CNNs for Brain MRI DataClassification

 We analyze data provided by The Human Connectome Project (HCP).
-Using diffusion MRI data we solve the problem of binary classification of finding the sex of an person using 3D-CNN.
-Further we intepret obtained model to undestand of male-female brain differencies.
+Using T1-weighted MRI data we solve the problem of binary classification of task of gender patterns recognition between men and women with 3D - CNN.
+Further we intepret obtained model to undestand of gender-related brain differencies.

 ## Setup and Dependencies